WiktorG1542/sleazster/README.md

 ## things to add

 * all of the hands
+* also make the icons of the hands be "1A" instead of "Single A"
 * cards not getting smaller as the game progresses and you have more
 * the player that loses should start the next round